Unboxed-Software/solana-course/content/intro-to-writing-data.md

 const keypairFromSecretKey = Keypair.fromSecretKey(secretKey)
 ```

-You can refer to all the methods and accessors of the Keypair class [here](https://solana-labs.github.io/solana-web3.js/classes/Keypair.html)
+See the Solana Docs for more information on [the methods and accessors of the Keypair class](https://solana-labs.github.io/solana-web3.js/classes/Keypair.html)

 ## Transactions